rcmhunt71/ML_Notez/OriginalNotes.md

 #### ALGORITHMS
  * **Linear Regression** (Ordinary Least Squares, OLS)
-   + LR is a parametric method --> makes an assumption about the form of the function relating X & Y.
+   + LR is a parametric method --> it makes an assumption about the form of the function relating X & Y.

    ![alt_text][OLS_Cost]